Mahigujjula/CODTECH-INTERNSHIP-task1/README.md

 ![task 1 output 2nd half](https://github.com/user-attachments/assets/5f38415a-1ccf-47f3-9f6c-3aa0683b8034)

-PROJECT : CREATE AN E-COMMERCE WEBSITE
+PROJECT : SOFTWARE DEVELOPMENT ON CREATE AN E-COMMERCE WEBSITE.

 OBJECTIVE :
 The objective is to create a fully functional e-commerce website or mobile application that allows users to easily browse products, add items to a shopping cart, and complete purchases.
 The platform should ensure a seamless user experience with secure transactions and efficient order management.